not-hm/LimeForRoblox/readme.md

-## Lime
+## Monsoon
-Lime is an old Minecraft hacked client that was later discontinued and rebranded as Exire, this script is inspired by "VapeV4ForRoblox" created by 7GrandDadPGN
+Monsoon is a minecraft hacked client, script inspired by Vape (by 7GrandDadPGN)

 ## Interface
 Normal: